GeoscienceAustralia/dea-notebooks/README.rst

 * `Working branches <https://github.com/GeoscienceAustralia/dea-notebooks/branches>`_: All other branches in the repository are working spaces for users of ``dea-notebooks``.
 They have a unique name (typically named after the user, e.g. ``ClaireK``, ``BexDunn``).
 The notebooks on these branches can be works-in-progress and do not need to be pretty or complete.
 By using a working branch, it is easy to use scripts and algorithms from ``dea-notebooks`` in your own work, or share and collaborate on a working version of a notebook or code.

-Getting started with DEA notebooks
+Getting started with DEA Notebooks
 ----------------------------------

+To get started with using ``dea-notebooks``, `visit the DEA Notebooks Wiki page <https://github.com/GeoscienceAustralia/dea-notebooks/wiki>`_.
+This page includes guides for getting started on both the `DEA Sandbox <https://github.com/GeoscienceAustralia/dea-notebooks/wiki#getting-started-on-the-dea-sandbox>`_ and `NCI environments <https://github.com/GeoscienceAustralia/dea-notebooks/wiki#getting-started-on-the-nci>`_.

-There are two main options for interacting with ``dea-notebooks``:
+Once you're set up, there are two main options for interacting with ``dea-notebooks`` and contributing back to the repository:

 * **DEA notebooks using git**: Git is a version-control software designed to help track changes to files and collaborate with multiple users on a project.
 Using ``git`` is the recommended workflow for working with ``dea-notebooks`` as it makes it easy to stay up to date with the latest versions of functions and code, and makes it impossible to lose your work.